-In this NBC’s Dateline special: “The Perils of Parenting,” I appear as the expert on bullying.
+In an NBC’s Dateline special: “The Perils of Parenting,” I appeared as the expert on bullying.
 Producers asked me to teach middle school students–when bullying peaks–specific bystander strategies to deal with bullies.
-I developed the techniques after reviewing research on the “Bystander Effect” and have trained hundreds of educators in how to use them with students.
-They work!
+I developed the techniques after reviewing dozens of studies on the “Bystander Effect” and have trained hundreds of educators in how to use them with students.
+The US Army also invited me to teach these skills on 18 of our bases in Europe and the Asian-Pacific.
+They work (so say the students and the school climate surveys) I’ll be sharing these in with educators in Washington DC at the upcoming School Safety Summits and the National Character Education Partnership Conference.
+The best news is that you can teach these same skills to kids at school, on soccer fields, in camps, BGCA clubs, in scouting groups or at home.
+It’s time for adults to step up!
+Kids want to help…they just don’t know how.

 How to Teach Kids to Be Active Bystanders